adrianwtam/MoreaTest/morea/example-ethics/assessment-ethics.md

 ---
-title: "A03: Assess your ability to reason about ethical issues in software development"
+title: "A01: Quantum Coding in Python"
 published: true
 morea_id: assessment-ethics
-morea_summary: What would you do under pressure?
+morea_summary: Learn how to code a Quantum Computer in Python
 morea_outcomes_assessed:
  - outcome-ethics
 morea_type: assessment